horn0208/spike-weather-api/README.md

 We'll use this as a springboard to explore the main facets of ReactJS:

 - components
+- expressions
+- JSON.stringify
-- input
+- input basics
-- expression
-- local state
+- -local state
+- conditional rendering